 Savchits is the recipient of Hotel Elephant and Southwark Council Arts & Culture Grant Scheme and was selected as one of the three hundred art students to exhibit her work at 'Future Late' exhibition in Tate Modern in summer 2016 followed by another opportunity with Saatchi Gallery.
 Valerie has been featured in numerous blogs and publications including The Guardian, BBC Live, Manchester Evening News, The Resident and Art Maze Magazine.

-With an unfinished degree in chemical technology and her family's background in building and construction, Savchits works with a wide range of materials including concrete, tiles, rough minerals and wood in tandem with spray paint and acrylic.
+Artist explores themes such as unheard, unseen and unexplained, that contain an element of self-discovery and evoke an explosive energy, leaving some space for symbolism that interprets and examines her work on a more intimate level.
+With an unfinished degree in chemical technology and her family's background in building and construction, Savchits periodically uses a wide range of non-traditional and found materials including concrete, tiles, rough minerals, metal objects and wood in tandem with spray paint and acrylic.
 This helps to deal with artist's inner world that haunts and captivates her, celebrating the juxtaposition of rawness and refinement.
-Savchits also explores themes such as unheard, unseen and unexplained, that contain an element of self-discovery and evoke an explosive energy, leaving some space for symbolism that interprets and examines artist's work on a more intimate level.

 Artist currently occupies one of the studios in a new ASC Art House in South London.